Clinical-Genomics/chanjo2/README.md

 ## Launching a demo app connected to a database using Docker Compose

-We provide a generic Docker file to run the application (both the API and the command line that takes care of populating the database).
+The file named `Dockerfile` is a generic Docker file to run the application.

-To test the application, we provide a docker-compose file that connects a demo instance of the app to a Docker-based SQL database (MariaDB).
+To test the application connected to a database (MariaDB) instance, you could use the provided Docker-compose file (`docker-compose.yml`).

+Note that a file containing enviroment variables is required to run this setup.
+The `template.env` file offers an example of the required variables and that can be customised according to your local seetings.

 To check the configuration (env variables passed to the docker-compose file) run: